Taguide.com

-Technicians have identified a variety of chart patterns that occur.
-These patterns or formations represent the more subjective aspects of technical analysis; even if you're skeptical about these patterns, they're still useful to learn about, if for no other reason than other people are looking for the same patterns.
 A note on patterns: There are endless numbers of chart patterns out there.
-This guide will only detail widely-accepted, common ones.
+This guide will only detail widely-accepted, common patterns.
 Keep in mind that this is not an exact science.
 The patterns you will see follow general guidelines, but aren’t rigidly defined.
-For now, just try to understand the basics of each one.
+For now, just try to understand the basics of each pattern.

 Sometimes good or bad news will come out when the stock market is closed, creating a severe imbalance of buyers or sellers.
 The result is that when the stock finally opens for trading, it will jump up or down, leaving a hole in the chart.
 Technicians call this occurrence a gap.